Difference in Colors of Mourning Around the World

 Just as you wear certain colors during a funeral, many choose certain cremation jewelry or pendants for ashes based on the colors of mourning.
 If you don't know the appropriate mourning colors or want to learn more about these colors worldwide, continue reading through this article.

-7 Colors of Mourning Around the World
+7 Mourning Colors Around the World

 1. Black